 The other excellent device you could look at implementing is the Algae Turf Scrubber.
 This device cascades your aquarium water down a plastic mesh which is lit by a ‘Plant Growth’ bulb.
 As the algae grows, it consumes Phosphates and Nitrates which you then remove, clean the mesh, and put back into service.
 As the algae grows again, it consumes more Phosphate and Nitrate.
 Rinse and Repeat as the saying goes!

-If you wish to find out more on Algae Turf Scrubbers you can find an awesome selection HERE at Marine Depot.
+If you wish to find out more on Algae Turf Scrubbers please check out my article on them HERE.
 This is one of the next products on my list to fit to my system – I just have to find the room!

 4. Chemical Absorption Products